bitrise-steplib/steps-gradle-unit-test/README.md

 Step for running Gradle Unit Test

-The step will call `./gradlew build connectedCheck` if it found a `gradlew` file otherwise it will fallback to `gradle build connectedCheck`.

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),